dpareasy/inspection_robot/README.md

 ![robot_model](https://user-images.githubusercontent.com/92155300/218351884-d8267a10-3c7e-4cfe-8bc0-c082b8b9c101.png)

-It presents a robotic arm with 3 rotational links and a camera mounten on the end-effector.
+It presents a robotic arm with 3 rotational links and a camera mounted on the end-effector.
 The base link has two actuated wheels and one castor wheel.
 The motion is performed with the differential control drive.

 ## Software architecure ##